Frequently Asked Questions

 Recommended vaccinations vary depending on the country you are visiting, the duration, your itinerary and your planned activities while you are away.
 Please bring any vaccination history and your itinerary to your appointment.

-The clinic stocks all vaccines and medications onsite and we ensure that our pricing is competitive.
+The clinic stocks most vaccines and medications onsite, and our pricing is competitive.
 All vaccines are stored in an accredited cold chain environment to ensure that they are in optimum condition.

 Ideally, allow six weeks, whenever possible, for adequate vaccination to take place before you travel.
 Some vaccines require a few doses so you may need two or more visits to the clinic.

-We allow a minimum of 30 min up to 1 hr for families or groups.
-Remember all our consultations are bulk billed so that you are not out of pocket for the professional, specific travel advice.
+We allow a minimum of 30 minutes and up to o 1 hour for families or groups.
+Remember all your consultations are bulk billed so that you are not out of pocket for the professional, specific travel advice.

-All vaccines should be avoided during the first trimester in case of a fever.
+All vaccines should be avoided during the first trimester.